tomahim/py-image-dataset-generator/README.md

 ### Usage

-Git clone the project

-cd to the root of the project

-Automatically grab images with this command line :
+Automatically grab images with this command line (from the root of the project) :

 `python dataset_generator.py "red car" -limit 50 -dest images`